 What you need for Transfer a guardianship or conservatorship case to Massachusetts

-A guardian or conservator appointed somewhere else can ask the Massachusetts Probate and Family Court to accept the guardianship or conservatorship from another state.
-You’ll need to file:
+A guardian or conservator appointed in another state can ask the Massachusetts Probate and Family Court to accept the guardianship or conservatorship.
+To do this, you’ll need to file these forms:

 - Petition Requesting Massachusetts to Accept Guardianship Conservatorship From Sending State (MPC 111)

-- A certified copy of the other state's provisional order of transfer
+- A certified copy of the other state's transfer order

 - The appropriate bond